 What happens if a roommate declines to live with my group?

+You will need to ensure the number of people in your group match the number of beds in an apartment or townhouse.
 If a roommate request is denied for the Village, your group will lose the reservation for the townhouse/apartment and your entire group must begin the selection process over.
 For Woods Creek, the declined bed space will be released back into the system for other students to select.

 Can someone be selected as a roommate by more than 1 group?